 Patterns/Markings: Black should appear on the eye rims and eyebrows with a black mask, and may appear on the ears and tail tip.

-Deep yellow gold must always be given the preference.
-White markings on the chest or toes, black-fronted; dirty colored Fawns; are
+Deep yellow gold must always be given preference.
+White markings on the chest or toes, black-fronted; dirty colored Fawns; are not desirable.

 Color: The color shall be a pure